 It is our goal to ensure that all Californians, especially children and the elderly, can live, work and play in a healthful environment— free from harmful exposure to air pollution.
 To achieve this goal, we have developed the Community Health Program in order to place a new emphasis on community health issues in our existing programs.
 These pages will help you better understand the air you breathe and what is being done by the ARB to reduce air pollution. - Additional information from other agencies -

 General information and fact sheets on asthma

-NHLBI (National Heart, Blood and Lung Institute) - Facts About Asthma
+NHLBI (National Heart, Blood and Lung Institute) - Information on Asthma and Other Lung Diseases

 American Lung Association - Asthma Information Page